Herbert Emery Schonland: World War II

 Admiral Chester Nimitz (center) visits Commander Herbert E. Schonland (left) and Lt.
 Commander Bruce McCandless on board the USS San Francisco at Pearl Harbor in December 1942.
 During the Naval Battle of Guadalcanal, Schonland assumed command after the ship's Captain was killed, and led damage control efforts.
 McCandless, the ship's Communications Officer, navigated the ship to safety.
 Both Schonland and McCandless received the Medal of Honor for their actions during and immediately after the battle.

 Schonland was promoted to Lieutenant Commander in July 1941 and to Commander in August 1942.
 On November 12, 1942, the San Francisco was heavily damaged during the Naval Battle of Guadalcanal and began taking on water.
 Schonland, as the damage control officer, worked through the night to stop the flooding and save the ship.
 His actions during this encounter demonstrated his acumen.
 The ship had taken 85 hits in excess of five inches just above the water line and was leaking badly.
 Rear Admiral Daniel J. Callaghan and the ship's captain, Cassin Young, were among those killed, leaving Schonland as the surviving senior officer.
 Though command was devolved upon him, he was already engaged in critical damage control efforts while Lieutenant Commander Bruce McCandless took command of the San Francisco.
 At a key point during the effort to keep it from sinking, Schonland realized that the pumps for the second deck were inadequate to remove the water, but that the vessel had much higher capacity bilge pumps.
 So he called down to the engine room to arrange for all the bilge pumps to be pumping at full capacity, and the crew there ready for an immense amount of water.
 He then opened the hatches to the lower decks.
 This served the additional purpose of lowering the center of gravity of the ship, thus increasing its stability during the effort to save it.
 His actions were essential to the ship's survival.
 He received the Medal of Honor in recognition of his "extreme heroism and courage" on this occasion.

 Schonland was San Francisco's Executive Officer when she was refurbished and put back into combat in 1943.
 He was put on staff duty at the Naval Training School in Philadelphia, Pennsylvania, in the fall of that year.
 He then started working as a damage control instructor at the Naval Training School in San Francisco, California, in the early months of 1944.
 In August 1944, Schonland received a promotion to the rank of Captain, retroactive to August 1943.
-In 1947, he was medically retired due to eye injury he suffered in combat and in recognition of his exceptional battle record, was appointed to Rear Admiral on the retired list.
+In 1947, he was medically retired due to an eye injury he suffered in combat; in recognition of his exceptional battle record, he was appointed to Rear Admiral on the retired list.